amalahmad/academic-kickstart/content/publication/surgical-learning.md

 publication_types = ["6"]

 # Publication name and optional abbreviated version.
-publication = "Book chapter forthcoming Jan 2021 in Ahmad, A. and Agarwal, A. 'EOS: Guidelines for Management in Resource-Limited Settings'.
+publication = "Book chapter in Ahmad, A. and Agarwal, A (2021).
+'EOS: Guidelines for Management in Resource-Limited Settings'.
 Taylor and Francis."
 # publication_short = "In *ICA*"

 # Abstract and optional shortened version.